pablo-pinargote/elemental-cms-boilerplate/readme.md

         return response
     ```

-3. Add a new template to include and serve the intended manifest.json file via meta tag and init.js script via its corresponding script tag
+3. Add a new template to include and serve the intended manifest.json file via meta tag and init script via its corresponding script tag

    ```html
    <html>